chirantana/Project_ComputerVision/README.md

 # CV-Project

 ## Warning: Some content is NSFW (Not Safe For Work).
-## The dataset folders original and photoshop contain material that may be offensive or inappropriate for some audiences.
+## The dataset folders "originals" and "photoshops" contain material that may be offensive or inappropriate for some audiences.
 Viewer discretion is advised.

 # Performance Metrics